'Breonna Taylor should be alive today'; 4 former, current LMPD officers charged in FBI investigation

 He said the officers then took steps to cover up their unlawful conduct after Taylor's death.

-The DOJ says in May 2020, Jaynes and Goodlett met in a garage where they agreed to tell investigators a falsified story.
+The DOJ says in May 2020, Jaynes and Goodlett met in Jaynes' home garage where they agreed to tell investigators a falsified story.
 Meany also lied to the FBI during its investigation.

 Garland says another indictment filed Thursday alleges after Taylor was shot, Hankison moved from the doorway to the side of her apartment and fired 10 more rounds into a window and sliding glass door, both of which were covered with blinds and curtains.